-The key of a property right is that it is enforceable against all as opposed to a contractual right which only affects the contracting parties.
+The key of a property right is that it is enforceable against all, as opposed to a contractual right which only affects the contracting parties.
 As such, a property right requires accuracy and validation.
-Often the role of the State is to provide a register where land titles can be recorded.
-But when you delve into the detail of land registers in different countries you find that the function of hosting a land register is not an acknowledgement that the records are accurate.
+Often, the role of the state is to provide a register where land titles are recorded.
+But when you delve into land registers in different countries, you find that the function of hosting a land register is not an acknowledgement that the records are true and accurate.

-There are two competing systems, one is the Torren system whereby the State guarantees that the land titles registered are 100% accurate or a deed based system where the buyer has to investigate the quality of the seller’s title, involving a historic assessment of the same, referred to as the ‘chain of title’.
+There are two competing systems, one is the Torren system whereby the state guarantees that the land titles registered are 100% accurate.
+The second is a deed-based system where the buyer should investigate the quality of the seller’s title.
+This involves a historic assessment of the same, referred to as the ‘chain of title’.

 For blockchain technology, history is everything, as time moves forward the chain grows, layering irreversibly transactions on each other.
 So, surely blockchain’s inherent properties, may find relevance with chain of title systems.

-To mitigate fraud, chain of title systems in countries with a strong rule of law, formalise the transfer of title, often by delegating due diligence to lawyers, as in the UK with Conveyancing being the exclusive reserve of lawyers and, in France, notaries handling all transfers of title and the French notary applying to the local land registry to register the title.
+To mitigate fraud, chain of title systems in countries with a strong rule of law, formalise the transfer of title.
+This is often by delegating due diligence to lawyers, as in the UK, with conveyancing being the exclusive reserve of lawyers.
+In France, notaries handling all transfers of title and the French notary applying to the local land registry to register the title.

-Further, blockchain may offer the benefit of offering natural resilience due to it being fully distributed.
-Resilience in property records is welcome, to the extent you believe individual property records should be inalienable and survive governments, catastrophes and geopolitics.
+Additionally, blockchain may offer the benefit of offering natural resilience due to it being fully distributed.
+Resilience in property records is welcome, in line with the belief that individual property records should be inalienable and survive governments, catastrophes and geopolitics.